peppertech/HOL2017/beginners-start/README.md

 ### Bonus

 #### Oracle JET Data Binding
-The Oracle JET uses Knockout to perform the data binding and provides a one-way and two-way data binding.
+Oracle JET uses a data binding layer that provides both one-way and two-way data binding.

 Difference between one-way binding and two-way binding:
 * one-way - Data changes in the ViewModel are sent to the UI components, and user input from the UI components does not affect the ViewModel.
+  * The syntax for one-way binding is: "[[ variablename ]]"
 * two-way - Data changes in the ViewModel are sent to the UI components, and user input from the UI components is written back into the ViewModel.
+  * The syntax for two-way binding is: "{{ variablename }}"

 #### Extend the default component
-The next thing will be done is extend a chart with type switcher.
+The next thing to be done is to extend a chart with a type switcher.
 This is another Oracle JET component called The JET ButtonsetOne.
 ButtonsetOne can be used to group related buttons, where only one button may be selected at the same time.

 First step is adding data to _src/js/jet-composites/my-chart/my-chart-viewModel.js_ inside of the _ExampleComponentModel_ function